 Only one Canadian or international organization from the public, private or not-for-profit sector can be involved as a partner organization.
-Postsecondary institutions, as well as any organization or association affiliated with or servicing them, are not eligible as partner organizations.
+Postsecondary institutions, including organizations or associations affiliated to them or servicing them, and scholarly associations are not eligible as partner organizations.

 Partner organizations are expected to support the activities of the partnership through cash and/or in-kind contributions.

 Individuals can apply, as an applicant, for only one Partnership Engage Grant per calendar year.

 Current Partnership Engage Grant holders can not submit a new Partnership Engage Grant application until their current grant is no longer active.

 See SSHRC’s regulations on multiple applications and holding multiple awards for more information.

 Grant holders will be expected to report on the use of grant funds, on funded activities undertaken during the grant period, and on outcomes.
 Successful applicants will be informed of reporting requirements upon receiving their Notice of Award.